Enable multi-factor authenticationLink to this section

 - Authenticator app - users receive a verification code via an authentication app.

-- In Kinde, go to Settings, then choose Multi-factor auth.
+- In Kinde, go to Settings > Environment > Multi-factor auth.

 - Select Save.
 Users will now be directed to use multi-factor authentication when they sign in.

-Once you set up MFA, when a user signs in they will be prompted to use (or choose) a secondary authentication method, through which they will receive a verification code.
+If mandatory or after they opt in, users will be prompted to use (or choose) a secondary authentication method, through which they will receive a verification code.
 They will also be offered a set of recovery codes.